Honey Nutrition & Calories - Complete data of all nutrients

 Protein

-Honey contains a negligible amount of protein - less than half a gram per 100g serving.
+Honey contains negligible protein - less than half a gram per 100g serving.

 Protein quality breakdown